Our risk governance.

 - implementing our Group strategies, plans and policies

 - assessing and controlling financial, business and operational risks

 - the maintenance and ongoing development of a robust control framework and environment in their areas of responsibility.

-Chaired by our Chief Risk Officer (CRO), the Asset Liability Committee (ALCO) helps the CFO meet his responsibility to manage our Group’s Balance Sheet within risk appetite.
+- Our Asset Liability Committee (ALCO) is chaired by our Chief Capital Officer (CCO).
+It helps the CFO meet his responsibility to manage our Group’s Balance Sheet and liquidity within risk appetite.
 It also provides financial and insurance risk management oversight.

 Our Business Unit Chief Executive Officers and Chief Financial Officers sign off the results of our FRCF process, and report compliance with FRCF to the Disclosure and the Audit Committees.